kit-dsn/lightning-tla/Readme.md

 ----------

 The recommended way is to run the model checker directly on your Unix system.
 This requires `java` to be in your `$PATH` (on Ubuntu, you can install the `openjdk-17-jre-headless` package, for example).
 Alternatively, you can use the Docker image provided.
-Note that the model checker can be much slower when using Docker compared to native execution.
+Note that the model checker [may be slower](https://mamememo.blogspot.com/2020/05/cpu-intensive-rubypython-code-runs.html) when using Docker compared to native execution.
 The following explanation assumes that the working directory is the root directory of this repository.

 ### Natively